rapidsai/deployment/source/guides/colocate-workers.md

 # Colocate Dask workers on Kubernetes while using nodes with multiple GPUs

 To optimize performance when working with nodes that have multiple GPUs, a best practice is to schedule Dask workers in a tightly grouped manner, thereby minimizing communication overhead between worker pods.
-This guide provides a step-by-step process for adding pod affinities to worker pods ensuring they are scheduled together as much as possible on Google Kubernetes Engine (GKE), but the principles can be adapted for use with other Kubernetes distributions.
+This guide provides a step-by-step process for adding Pod affinities to worker pods ensuring they are scheduled together as much as possible on Google Kubernetes Engine (GKE), but the principles can be adapted for use with other Kubernetes distributions.

 ## Prerequisites